gianyrox/tasklapp/README.md

 - **Dashboard**: View your tasks, friend's tasks, and leaderboard all in one place
 - **Task Management**: Create, update, and track the status of tasks
 - **Friend System**: Connect with friends and assign tasks to each other
+- **Email Notifications**: Automatic email notifications when tasks are assigned 📧
 - **Leaderboard**: Compete with friends based on task completion
 - **Responsive Design**: Works on desktop, tablet, and mobile devices